 The right computer monitor can make or break your work from home experience.
 You need to invest in buying the right monitor and monitor accessories for both health and productivity reasons.
-Have a look at our Monitor Buying Guide if you need help in understanding the different attributes of computer monitors and as usual, reach out to our sales team if you need more information..
+Have a look at our monitors buying guide if you need help in understanding the different attributes of computer monitors, or reach out to our sales team if you need more information.

 Using your computer for work often requires extra level of security, especially when you are handling information for clients or using corporate networks.
 Consider buying a reputable anti-virus to protect your devices against possible threats.
 You may also need other software packages such operating systems in case you bought a new computer that didn't include an installed operating system.
 Below is a list of our recommended software packages.
 You can also browse our Software and Licenses category and get our special prices.

 If you are working remotely you may require local backup or additional storage capacity.
 We offer a range of storage devices to suit any requirements, you can browse all our storage products, but to give you an idea where to start you can follow the below guidelines: